kcha/seqcos/Seqcos/README.txt

 # INSTALLATION
 #################

+First, older installations of SeQCoS must be uninstalled via the Control Panel.
-First, install any prerequisites, including .NET 4 Framework and Sho.
-Next Run SeqcosInstaller.msi and follow the on screen instructions.
+Next, if applicable, install any prerequisites, including .NET 4 Framework and Sho.
+Finally, run the MSI install file and follow the on screen instructions.

 #################
 # UNINSTALL